aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-05/lesson-02.md

 ## Homework

+{{<hint info>}}
+For 2025 clas we didn't have time to go throught the example properly so you don't have to do the coding homework yet.
+I will give it to you another time.
+For now, just go through the links in the inspiration section below.
+{{</hint>}}

 Make a new type of clock that visualizes time using color, shapes, movement, sound, images, text etc. Something that is not so literal as a normal clock.

 Requirements: